 Workplace activity is still low going into the summer of 2021, as offices in cities such as London, New York, and San Francisco are still at 50% of pre-pandemic levels.
 But with vaccinations on the rise, so is on-site work at the actual office.
 And even if most employees only return on a part-time basis – about 77% of companies expect hybrid work to become the norm – retailers are already seeing major resurgence across previously neglected categories (think: actual pants, not just joggers).
 This trend coincides with the return of students to in-class learning, which will lead to a 78% increase in apparel sales over 2020.

 Lesson: Digital marketers need to prepare their omnichannel marketing capabilities to reach returning office workers and students with relevant messaging and offers at key points in the journey.

 Lesson: As the first order of business, marketers need to upgrade their real-time data collection to capture the fuel for AI-generated marketing wins.
-Next, integrate this data with a marketing-specific AI engine like Selligent Cortex that can keep learning from customer behavior every single day – not just during back-to-school season.
+Next, integrate this data with a marketing-specific AI engine like Marigold Recommendations that can keep learning from customer behavior every single day – not just during back-to-school season.

-On that note, feel free to book a demo of our platform to see how Selligent Marketing Cloud creates a foundation for ongoing, data-based learning to make marketing personal in your customer relationships.
+On that note, feel free to book a demo of our platform to see how Marigold Engage creates a foundation for ongoing, data-based learning to make marketing personal in your customer relationships.
 Class dismissed!